-8:30. close enough.
-The town of Juniata (which I cannot help but seeing as Juanita) was less than 10 miles away, so I detoured off the Pony Express route for Karen’s Scrumptious Bakery.
+I made it out of the Prairie Lake campground by 8:30.
+Close enough.
+The town of Juniata (which I cannot help but seeing as Juanita) was less than 10 miles away, so I detoured off the Pony Express route to stop in at Karen’s Scrumptious Bakery.
 One cinnamon roll (not nearly as sweet as the one in Seneca) and a cup of pod-brewed Starbucks and I was off to rejoin the route.
-Riding west, I passed the cemetery.
-Juniata was the original Adams County seat, so there might have been some interesting inscriptions there.
+Riding west, I passed the town cemetery.
+Juniata was the original Adams County seat, so there might have been some interesting tombstones there, but I was out to beat the heat and the wind, so I passed them by.
 A young woman, 20s, was mowing the grass, navigating around gravestones on a sit-on-top (natch), wearing a blue one piece bathing suit and pink sun hat.
-I wonder what the elders underground thought about that.
+I wondered how the elders underground might feel about that.

 The wind was mostly behind me, so but for the loose top layer of the Adams County roads, I made it along pretty well.
 I stopped in Kenesaw for an orange-mango drink of some kind and an apple for later—two towns in one morning!
-I haven’t seen that much development in one day’s ride since St. Joe.
+I haven’t seen that much development in one day’s ride since St. Joe, three hundred miles back.

 The Pony Express station near this site was called Sand Hill.
-And as if on cue, once I passed west of that mark I ran into the deepest, loosest, sandiest gravel yet.
-At times I was in first gear fighting my was through sand piles, struggling to keep from getting bogged down.
+As if on cue, once I passed west of that mark I ran into the deepest, loosest, sandiest road yet.
+At times I was in first gear fighting my way through sand piles, struggling to keep from getting bogged down to a stop.
 This was not a happy stretch of road.

 One of the things riding the Pony Express route has taught me is a little empathy for the difficulty of travel.
 Not that my travails in any way compare.
 Rather, in the sense that when I read accounts of wagons mired to their hubs in Kansas mud, or how emigrants had to double-team wagons and push on the spokes of all four wheels to get through Nebraska sand, I would think, Bummer!
-Or as a middle-school-aged Kazu might have said, “Sucks to suck!”
+Or as my son, Kazu, might have said when he was in middle school, “Sucks to suck!”
 Sitting in my house, drinking coffee, listening to classical music, it never occurred to me that 160 years later I’d have to deal with the same road conditions (however ameliorated).
-And yet here I was, day to day, having to negotiate basically the same type of lousy road conditions.
+And yet here I was, day to day, having to negotiate basically the same type of lousy road conditions I had read about.
 As high-school-aged Kazu might say, “Sucks to be you!”
 At times like these, crawling along a sandy road in the hot sun, maybe it does.